nishande/LINEAR-SEARCH/README.md

 # Linear-Search-in-python and c

 The time complexity of above algorithm is O(n).
-Linear search is rarely used practically because other search algorithms such as the binary search algorithm and hash tables allow significantly faster searching comparison to Linear search.
+Linear search is the simplest searching algorithm that searches for an element in a list in sequential order.
+We start at one end and check every element until the desired element is not found.

 # APPROACH